status-im/specs/docs/stable/2-account.md

 -->

-## Public Key Compression
+## Public Key Serialization

+Idiomatically known as "public key compression" and "public key decompression".

-The node SHOULD provide functionality for the compression and decompression of public / chat keys.
+The node SHOULD provide functionality for the serialization and deserialization of public / chat keys.

 For maximum flexibility, when implementing this functionality, the node MUST support public keys encoded in a range of encoding formats, detailed below.

-### Basic Compression Example
+### Basic Serialization Example

 In the example of a typical hexadecimal encoded elliptical curve (EC) public key (such as a secp256k1 pk),